SmythConor/c_c/README.md

 You should start by declaring the type of isSum in your script.

 <h3>3.
 Area of a Triangle (revisited)</h3> <br />
 Have you considered what your triangleArea function from exercise 1 will do with invalid data?
 For example, there is no triangle with sides 1, 2, 4.
 What does GHCi give as the value of the expression: ```triangleArea 1 2 4?```

 Add to your function definition some checks to handle such invalid data and report an error if appropriate.
-You can use the built-in error function for this purpose; it is called with a string argument which is the error message.
-For example:
+You can use the built-in error function for this purpose; it is called with a string argument which is the error message. <br /> For example:
 ```error “Not a triangle!”```

 The isSum function from exercise 2 is also pretty close to what you need for checking